USask International Travel Registry (ITR)

-Faculty and staff responsibilities include risk assessment and site selection well in advance prior to travel, emergency and travel safety planning when accompanying students and incident reporting.
-To learn more, please view Travel Safety information for faculty or contact ISSAC.
+Faculty and staff responsibilities include risk assessment and site selection well in advance prior to travel.
+To learn more, please view Travel Safety information.

 Once overseas, please keep in mind that you are a USask ambassador abroad.
 Travel safe.
 Learn about